-Our members act in a wide range of cases relating to the welfare, medical treatment and financial decisions of those lacking capacity.
+Our members act in a wide range of cases relating to the welfare, medical treatment decisions and financial decisions of those lacking capacity.

 Members draw on their expertise from other disciplines to provide real value and specialist representation.
-These related disciplines include criminal law, clinical negligence, community care, family law, inquests, mental health, and social housing.
+These related disciplines include criminal law, clinical negligence, community care, family law, inquests, mental health, professional negligence and social housing.

 Our barristers are renowned for their sensitive, emphatic and pragmatic approach.

 A number of the team are also accredited mediators able to offer a mediation service to provide an alternative method of resolving disputes that may arise in relation to the affairs of those who lack capacity.